tmc323/Chord-Annotations/README.txt

 All chord transcriptions have been manually annotated by NYU undergraduate music students, and each song has double checked by two annotators.

+You can download the latest label files from our repository.

+   git://github.com/tmc323/Chord-Annotations.git

+For downloading the files, you need to install git, then type below in your terminal: git clone git://github.com/tmc323/Chord-Annotations.git

 * Format
   Chord labels are annotated following Christopher Harte's chord notation rules that used in his famous Beatle dataset.